eghuro/crawlcheck/README.md

 ### Tech

-Crawlcheck's engine currently runs on Python 2.7 and uses SQLite3 as a database backend.
+Crawlcheck's engine currently runs on Python 3.5 and uses SQLite3 as a database backend.
 Report website is using Ruby on Rails and Bootstrap.
-Crawlcheck uses a number of open source projects to work properly:
+Crawlcheck uses a number of open source projects to work properly.
+Python dependencies are listed in [[requirements.txt]], Ruby dependencies are listed in [[src/report/Gemfile]]
-* [Yapsy] - plugin framework
-* [sqlite3] - data storage
-* [pyyaml] - configuration
-* [marisa_trie] - Trie implementation
-* [py_w3c] - for html validation plugin
-* [tinycss] - for css validation plugin
-* [beautifulsoup4] - for links finder plugin
-* [requests], [urllib3] - for networking
-* [enum34] - enum compatible with Python 3

-Following gems are needed for report
-* rails
-* sqlite3
-* sass-rails
-* uglifier
-* coffee-rails
-* jquery-rails
-* turbolinks
-* jbuilder
-* sdoc
-* will_paginate-bootstrap
-* bootstrap-sass
-* autoprefixer-rails

 And of course Crawlcheck itself is open source with a [public repository](https://github.com/eghuro/crawlcheck) on GitHub.